This is a sampling of the activities CHEA offers. Not all activities are available every year.

 Early in the year participants will be asked to submit the names of a few countries that they would be interested in learning more about.
 We ask for three options so that a variety of countries can be represented.
 Once country assignments are given, you are free to study the country as you wish.

-The International Fair is usually held during an evening in February.
+The International Fair is usually held during an evening in spring.
 There are several things your child can do to make this a fun and memorable event.
 Most children choose to make a backboard on a tri-fold board (like the type used for science fairs) showcasing different aspects of life in their country of study.
 This can include anything you wish including props and artifacts from your country.

 We do ask that each child prepare a 2 minute speech to present that evening.
 Your child can also choose to wear a costume from their country or dress clothes.